isomerpages/imda-oin/_ongoing-national-innovation-challenges/1d-oip-nic.md

 <br><br>
     <b>Image annotation</b>: To further improve communication between sites, the central operator and the on-site operator should be able to view a shared image and annotate it with a stylus or similar.
 <br><br>

-<h5>Overall Performance Requirements</h5>
-The problem solver should meet the following performance criteria in their proposal:<br>
-•	Accuracy: Image recognition must be highly accurate to correctly identify and flag objects that pose potential security risks, or where a rescan may need to take place, meeting or exceeding the standards for certification of a trained operator.<br>
-•	Speed: The transmission of image and communication network between the onsite screening stations and central review facility must be fast, in order to allow for real-time responses.<br>
-•	Secure: The transmission between onsite screening stations to the central review facility should protect the data from third parties not authorised to receive.<br>
-•	User-Friendly: It must be easy to use for both the onsite staff and the centralised pool of certified operators. <br>
-•	Cost-Effective: The solution must demonstrate efficient use of manpower, thus resulting in cost-savings.<br><br>

 There are no restrictions on the geographic location of the problem solvers who may choose to apply to this challenge.
 However, the prototype needs to be demonstrated in Singapore.
 <br><br>